Rebekah Vardy: Charity work

-Libel trial against Coleen Rooney
+Legal

 On 9 October 2019, Coleen Rooney, the wife of another footballer, Wayne Rooney, made a Twitter post alleging that posts from her private Instagram account were being leaked to the newspaper The Sun.
 Rooney said that, to catch who was selling the stories, she had restricted access on who could see the posts.
 She stated that the only viewer of these posts was Vardy's account.
 This Tweet went viral, being dubbed the 'Wagatha Christie', a portmanteau of the football term WAG and mystery author Agatha Christie.
 Vardy responded on her own Twitter account, denying the claims and stating that her Instagram had been hacked.

 In June 2020, Vardy sued Rooney for defamation.
 Although Vardy won a preliminary stage in the case in November 2020, in July 2022, following the full trial, the judge ruled against Vardy and determined that Rooney's claims were "substantially true".
 The judge described Vardy as "an untrustworthy witness" and found that she probably worked with her agent to leak stories about Rooney to the press.
 Vardy said she was sad and disappointed with the decision, but stated she would not appeal.
 In October 2022, Vardy was ordered by the court to pay 90% of Rooney's legal costs, which was reported to be a higher proportion than is usual in such cases.
 The judge made this decision partly because Vardy had been found to have destroyed relevant evidence prior to the trial.
-As a result, Vardy was ordered to make an immediate payment to Rooney of £800,000 with the remainder to be assessed with the maximum amount set at £1.5m.
-Vardy's own legal costs were estimated to have been a similar figure, resulting in the total cost for Vardy of the litigation she commenced but lost being potentially around £3m.
+As a result, Vardy was ordered to make an immediate payment to Rooney of £800,000 with the remainder to be assessed with the maximum amount set at £1.5 million.
+Vardy's own legal costs were estimated to have been a similar figure, resulting in the total cost for Vardy of the litigation she commenced but lost being potentially around £3 million.

 In October 2024, a new ruling on the case dismissed a number of Vardy’s claims and ruled that Rooney’s team had not committed any misconduct, and therefore it was "not an appropriate case" to reduce the amount Vardy had to pay.